HD 100673

-A Centauri is a single star in the southern constellation of Centaurus.
+HD 100673, also known as A Centauri is a single star in the southern constellation of Centaurus.
 It is blue-white in hue and is faintly visible to the naked eye with an apparent visual magnitude of +4.62.
 The star is located at a distance of approximately 430 light-years from the Sun based on stellar parallax.
 It appears to be drifting further away with a radial velocity of around +6 km/s.